 Power SuppliesSignal Generators

-The demodulator is based on a Type TDA8341 chip, which is the successor of the well-known Types TDA2541 and TDA3541.
-A part from a demodulator, the chip contains AGC (automatic gain control) section for tuners whose AGC voltage is directly proportional to the gain and an AFC (automatic frequency control) facility.
-In the present design, the AFC is used merely as tuning indicator.
+The demodulator utilized in this system is built around the Type TDA8341 chip, succeeding the well-known Types TDA2541 and TDA3541.
+Apart from serving as a demodulator, the chip houses an AGC (automatic gain control) section tailored for tuners, with the AGC voltage directly proportional to the gain, and an AFC (automatic frequency control) facility.
+In this particular design, the AFC functions primarily as a tuning indicator.
+The AGC control range spans 67 dB, and due to internal supply regulation, the IC boasts an input sensitivity of 40 uV.

 Video demodulator Schematic diagram